microsoft/MIMWAL/CONTRIBUTING.md

 ##### Wiki Acceptance

-Your edits will be reviewed and accepted if they align with the recommended practices / product architecture and not in conflict with prior lessons learnt by the community.
+Your edits will be reviewed and accepted if they align with the recommended practices / product architecture and are not in conflict with prior lessons learnt by the community.
 Any other edits may still be accepted with proper caveats or special considerations called out appropriately.